Divide and conquer complex flows. Part I: cluster and manifold-based local analysis: Methodology

+We refer to \citet{Marra2024jfm} for more information on the \ac{ISOMAP} methodology.
+The number of dimensions is chosen as the first minimum of $R_v(n)$, and the corresponding $n$-dimensional manifold extracted is referred to as the spatial manifold.
+Each spatial point is represented by $n$ coordinates, which are the features employed for the clustering of the data.
+The $k$-means algorithm employed for clustering takes as input the number of clusters $N_c$ and computes iteratively $N_c$ centroids that define a Voronoi tessellation of the $n$-dimensional space.
 Each spatial point is represented by $n$ coordinates.
-These coordinates are the features employed for clustering, which is carried out by the $k$-means$++$ algorithm~\citep{Arthur2007}. $k$-means takes as input the number of clusters $N_c$ and computes iteratively $N_c$ centroids that define a Voronoi tessellation of the $n$-dimensional space.
+These coordinates are the features employed for clustering with methods such as $k$-means. $k$-means takes as input the number of clusters $N_c$ and computes iteratively $N_c$ centroids that define a Voronoi tessellation of the $n$-dimensional space.
 Starting from the given $N_c$ initial centroids $\bm{c}_i$, the algorithm assigns each observation (in this case, each spatial point) to the closest centroid.
 A set of data points, also known as a cluster, is then created for each centroid.
 The cluster $i$ associated to centroid $\bm{c}_i$ is noted $\mathcal{C}_i$.
 Then, the centroids are updated as the average within each cluster, and the algorithm is iterated until convergence.
-The variant $k$-means$++$ optimizes the initial centroids to maximize the distance between each other.